Photographer captures Soviet avant-garde architecture

 Selected works of art by the likes of Lyubov Popova and Alexander Rodchenko demonstrate the general preoccupation in the early 20th century with geometric form and space, and mirror some of the architecture on display.

-In particular Popova’s “Spatial Force”, a dynamic painting showing red circles intersected by black grid-like lines mirrors Pare’s photograph of Moscow’s iconic radio tower, a spiraling cone of latticed steel.
+In particular Popova’s “Spatial Force”, a dynamic painting showing red circles intersected by black grid-like lines mirrors Pare’s photograph of Moscow’s iconic radio tower, a spiralling cone of latticed steel.